Shubra Hall: Anthony (Tertius) Horden III, (built and occupied Shubra Hall 1868–1882)

-Anthony Hordem III (known as Tertius) was born on 24 July 1842 at Melbourne, the eldest son of Anthony Hordern (1817–1876).
+Anthony Horden III (known as Tertius) was born on 24 July 1842 at Melbourne, the eldest son of Anthony Hordern (1817–1876).
 He was educated in Sydney, Melbourne and at Rugby, England.
 By 1869 his father (also Anthony) had taken him and his brother into partnership in the family department store business, which was then vigorously expanded.
 In 1878 "The Warehouse" and the "Palace Emporium" were constructed and commenced operation.
 According to the Bulletin, 22 May 1880, they "fairly ruled the retail trade of the metropolis and the colony in general".
 They adopted the trade-mark of the spreading oak over the motto, 'While I live I'll grow'.
 In 1881–82 the company opened offices in Britain, the Continent, America and China.
 In 1883 Tertius proposed a scheme to the Legislative Council of Western Australia called the Beverly-Albany Railway Scheme, for which he formed a syndicate in England to construct a railway line and encourage migration.
 Tertius died at sea from brain fever on 16 September 1886 on his return voyage to Australia, aged just 44.
 He left an estate of £190,800, and was survived by four children and his wife Elizabeth.